Lake Weslemkoon Conservation Association

 Every year on Saturday afternoon of the Labour Day weekend, families and friends gather at Tanglewood Marina to take part in a treasure hunt of epic proportions.
 The hunting takes between 2 and 3 hours, depending on how hard the clues are and how far you have to walk!
 Some families run, others go very slowly (the winner has to plan the hunt for the following year).

-Highlights from the 2019 Treasure hunt
+Highlights from Past Treasure hunts

 At one station two participants had to add a black beard to their faces.

+Walk the plank!
 This was a very tricky one!!!

-Copyright © 2023 LWCA - All Rights Reserved.
+Copyright © 2025 LWCA - All Rights Reserved.

 • Blog Posts